 Purpose and nature of the tax deduction

 The Domestic Production Activities Tax Deduction is intended to provide tax relief for businesses that produce goods in the United States rather than producing it overseas.
-The deduction went into effect in 2005 and applies to both small and large businesses.
+The deduction was in effect for tax years 2005 through 2017 and applied to both small and large businesses.

 Qualifying domestic production activities

 The term "domestic production activity" cuts across a broad swath of businesses.
 The IRS has determined that businesses qualifying for the deduction must undertake work in one of the following categories:

 - Electricity, potable water, or natural gas produced in the United States

 - Films and videos produced at least 50% in the United States